 With the confidence of transferable expertise, the authors who proffer the tenets of vaccine denialism proceed, mechanically and uncritically.
 Each paper begins with the presumption that the research on vaccines is settled and that vaccines are entirely safe and effective, and thus, necessary.
 No exploration of the actual research, the science, or even the business models or ethics of the manufacturers of these products is undertaken.
-It is simply presumed that the science of vaccines is unassailable, beyond question and beyond repute.
+It is simply presumed that the science of vaccines is unassailable, beyond question, and beyond repute.
 Not only is this not the case, but there is an entire literature that painstakingly details the egregious errors in vaccine science and the industry and regulatory corruption that allows such errors to promulgate.

-Armed with an uncritical acceptance of a heavily conflicted science and possessing a certainty that no legitimate scientist would claim, these authors proceed to denigrate the legitimacy of any counter view.
+Armed with an uncritical acceptance of a heavily conflicted science and possessing a certainty that no legitimate scientist would claim, these authors proceed to denigrate the legitimacy of any counterview.
 From this position of absolute certainty, the authors suggest that we must seek to understand why the denialists deny/refuse vaccines.
 The underlying assumption is that since these products are safe and effective, any reasonable person would gladly submit to their protective powers (and they, by their own estimation, are the arbiters of reason).
 To not accept the totality of the benefits of these products ipso facto declares one’s inherent foolishness; a foolishness that can only be explained by an alternate reality of sorts.
 In philosophical terms, the rules by which reality is constructed is called an ‘episteme‘.

-In this work, all sorts of constructs are used to understand the alternative ‘episteme‘ of the denialist, including notions of displaced power struggles between the sexes – male physicians / female caregiver, moral permissiveness, intellectual incompetence and, my favorite, a sort of neurotic tribalism.
+In this work, all sorts of constructs are used to understand the alternative ‘episteme‘ of the denialist, including notions of displaced power struggles between the sexes – male physicians / female caregivers, moral permissiveness, intellectual incompetence, and, my favorite, a sort of neurotic tribalism.
 Most of these articles are published in reputable public policy and philosophy journals.
 Indeed, vaccine denialism, also called vaccine hesitancy, is such a hot topic in these journals that I cannot help but wonder about industry connections.
 Even the World Health Organization has jumped aboard the vaccine denialism train, promoting ways to combat the purported egregious lack of reason.

 Potential industry influence aside, so much is wrong with these articles that reading them is painful – head bangingly painful.
 The entire body of work, from the derogatory and inflammatory titles that serve to shut down any discussion about risks, to the use of old misogynist tropes of power and conscripted morality through the selective abrogation of philosophical constructs, represents all that is wrong with the current model of pharmaceutical medicine and those who seek to justify it (neither does it speak too highly of academic philosophy).
-These articles are myopic, uncritical and downright ignorant of the science and the institutional corruption of the organizations promoting said science.
+These articles are myopic, uncritical, and downright ignorant of the science and the institutional corruption of the organizations promoting said science.

-What strikes me as the most egregious error in this line of reasoning is the total lack of critical evaluation for the veracity of the original premise.
+What strikes me as the most egregious error in this line of reasoning is the total lack of critical evaluation of the veracity of the original premise.
 The writers unconditionally accept that vaccines are completely safe and effective as reported by the CDC and other agencies.
-They also accept wholeheartedly the concepts of herd immunity and embrace the notion that collateral damage, side effects, are acceptable so long as the greater good is achieved.
+They also accept wholeheartedly the concepts of herd immunity and embrace the notion that collateral damage, and side effects, are acceptable so long as the greater good is achieved.

 The premise of total safety and efficacy is incorrect and I would say more than just a little bit ignorant.
-By not questioning those presumptions and taking the safety and efficacy claims of an entirely corrupt industry as ‘truth’, all the of the arguments crumble.
-Heck, even if it was not a corrupt industry, it is an obvious fallacy to assume anything in medical practice is entirely safe and effective for all people; a fallacy that does not require a PhD or MD to recognize.
-Simple common sense tell us that injecting toxic compounds into the body is likely to have some deleterious effects on health.
-An exploration of the chemical makeup of these compounds and even the manufacturers own warnings shows this to be true.
+By not questioning those presumptions and taking the safety and efficacy claims of an entirely corrupt industry as ‘truth’, all of the arguments crumble.
+Heck, even if it were not a corrupt industry, it is an obvious fallacy to assume anything in medical practice is entirely safe and effective for all people; a fallacy that does not require a PhD or MD to recognize.
+Simple common sense tells us that injecting toxic compounds into the body is likely to have some deleterious effects on health.
+An exploration of the chemical makeup of these compounds and even the manufacturer’s own warnings shows this to be true.